A lead test is used to determine the amount of lead in the blood.

 No special preparations are needed for this test.
 It may help to have your child wear a T-shirt or short-sleeved shirt on the day of the test to make things faster and easier for the technician who will be drawing the blood.

 A health professional will usually draw the blood from a vein.
 For an infant, the blood may be obtained by puncturing the heel with a small needle (lancet).
 If the blood is being drawn from a vein, the skin surface is cleaned with antiseptic, and an elastic band (tourniquet) is placed around the upper arm to apply pressure and cause the veins to swell with blood.
 A needle is inserted into a vein (usually in the arm inside of the elbow or on the back of the hand) and blood is withdrawn and collected in a vial or syringe.

 After the procedure, the elastic band is removed.
 Once the blood has been collected, the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
 Collecting blood for this test will only take a few minutes.

 Either method (heel sticking or vein withdrawal) of collecting a sample of blood is only temporarily uncomfortable and can feel like a quick pinprick.
 Afterward, there may be some mild bruising, which should go away in a few days.

 The blood sample will be processed by a machine.
 The results of routine blood lead screening tests are usually reported within a few days.

 If lead levels in the blood are found to be slightly elevated, your doctor may give you information on reducing your child's lead exposure.
-For higher levels, your local health department may get involved to help detect lead sources in your home.
+For higher levels, your child may require treatment with medicine to reduce the lead levels.
+And, your local health department may get involved to help detect lead sources in your home.

 The lead test is considered a safe procedure.
 However, as with many medical tests, some problems can occur with having blood drawn: